 Check Out Deals

 Going to back to a lighter topic; who doesn’t like saving money?
 If you’re buying tickets for a group, sometimes the best way to get tickets is to go through one of the third party ticket sites.
 They have a huge selection, and thanks to the big marketplace, their prices tend to be competitive.
+Sites like SeatRetriever and Barrys Tickets will always have tickets available.
+It’s pulling the trigger on the best seat at the best price.

 Timing can be important, too.
 Sometimes prices will drop as it gets closer to the show because sellers are fearful of losing money.
 Taking advantage of this can be helpful to you, but not always.
 Sometimes last minutes purchases just add to the stress.